Murray River: Water storage and irrigation

 Small-scale pumping plants began drawing water from the Murray in the 1850s and the first high-volume plant was constructed at Mildura in 1887.
 The introduction of pumping stations along the river promoted an expansion of farming and led ultimately to the development of irrigation areas (including the Murrumbidgee Irrigation Area).

 In 1915, the three Murray states – New South Wales, Victoria, and South Australia – signed the River Murray Agreement which proposed the construction of storage reservoirs in the river's headwaters as well as at Lake Victoria near the South Australian border.
 Along the intervening stretch of the river a series of locks and weirs were built.
 These were originally proposed to support navigation even in times of low water, but riverborne transport was already declining due to improved highway and railway systems.

 The disruption of the river's natural flow, run-off from agriculture, and the introduction of pest species such as the European carp has led to serious environmental damage along the river's length.
 There are widespread concerns that the river will be unusably salty in the medium to long term – a serious problem given that the Murray supplies 40 per cent of the water supply for Adelaide.
 Efforts to alleviate the problems have proceeded but disagreement between various groups has hampered progress.

 Introduced fish species such as carp, gambusia, weather loach, redfin perch, brown trout, and rainbow trout have also had serious negative effects on native fish.
 The most pernicious are carp, which have contributed to environmental degradation of the Murray and its tributaries by destroying aquatic plants and permanently raising turbidity.
-In some segments, carp have become the only species found.
+Carp is the most common species, and can be found in all segments of the river.